-Back in civilian life, and from the start of his ministry, Kim was a priest who followed his calling among his people.
-This was always his real vocation: to work among his people.
+Early on in his ministry, Kim was a "street priest."
+It was always his real vocation.
+He followed his calling among his people.
 He marched and spoke intimately with Rev. Martin Luther King, Jr.

 One of our finest "people's presidents," Jimmy Carter, listened when Kim spoke.
 (Everybody did.)